 Dr. Katherine Mason oversees the Pediatric Fellowship Programs.
 In addition, each Fellowship has a dedicated Fellowship Director.
 The Pediatric Residency Program is directed by Dr. Martha Wright with assistance of Associate Director, Dr. Keith Ponitz.
 Our Medical Student Program is directed by Dr. Michael Dell, and Assistant Director, Dr. Erin Frank.
 Together we work to develop innovative educational programs for all learners interested in child health.

-Under the leadership of Jackie Sherry, our Program Administrator, the Education Coordinators attend to all administrative requirements of the pediatric training programs, from assuring compliance with ACGME and other regulatory agencies to recruitment and orientation.
+Under the leadership of Michele Fort, our Program Administrator, the Education Coordinators attend to all administrative requirements of the pediatric training programs, from assuring compliance with ACGME and other regulatory agencies to recruitment and orientation.
 In addition, the coordinators assist all fellows and residents with their professional lives.

 We are all dedicated to maintaining the tradition of educational excellence that makes UH Rainbow Babies & Children’s Hospital a wonderful place to continue your career.